ThePaulMcBride/paulmcbride.net/content/blog/2020-05-18-what-i-want-from-life/index.md

 ## I want to build a life long habit of daily exercise

 This is just as important as financial freedom.
 What would be the point of having all the money and time in the world if you didn’t have the health to enjoy it.
-Throughout my life I’ve cycled through phases of training a lot to months where the only exercise I would do is walking to and from the office.
+Throughout my life I’ve cycled through phases of training a lot, to months where the only exercise I would do is walking to and from the office.
 Recently that has been changing though.
-I’m becoming more consistent.
-I’ve been following the “Two day rule”.
+I’ve become more consistent by following the “two day rule”.
 Basically, I plan to work out everyday.
 I can skip a day whenever I like, but I can never miss two days in a row.

 When you want to make something a core part of your life, you need to do it everyday.
 At least at the start.
 When you do something every day, it becomes part of your routine.
-It’s not the exception or something that gets in the way, it’s just part of your day everyday.
+It’s not the exception or something that gets in the way, it’s just part of your day, everyday.
 To make sure I would stick with this plan, I decided on a workout that would take less than 30 minutes and could be done at home.
 That way I could never make the excuse that the weather was bad or I didn’t have time.
 For me, the workout that fits my life best is kettlebell training.

 ## I want to live in a way that is sustainable and positive for the planet

 It is the responsibility of every person alive to leave the planet in a better state than it was when they arrived.
 I whole heartedly believe this.
-In practice this means I rarely eat meat, avoid air travel when I can and vote for political parties that support green initiatives.
-In a few years, when we move to Portland Or (where my wife is from), we plan on building or buying a tiny house and growing as much of our own food as we can.
+In practice this means I rarely eat meat, I avoid air travel when I can, and vote for political parties that support green initiatives.
+In a few years, when we move to Portland, Oregon (where my wife is from), we plan on building or buying a tiny house and growing as much of our own food as we can.
+We already have a small vegtable garden in Belfast, but there is only so much we can do in a city.

 Some people might look at my lifestyle choices and see them as sacrifices, but I don’t think of it like that.
 I like the slower pace of life that living like this encourages.

 ## I want to do work that matters

 This is a tricky one.
 What is work that matters?
 I think it is work that has a positive impact on the lives of other people.
-I’m not pretending I’m going to change the world, I just want to do work that moved the needle in the right direction.
+I’m not pretending I’m going to change the world, I just want to do work that moves the needle in the right direction.
 What I think this will mean for me is teaching.

 I’ve been able to build a pretty comfortable life for myself through writing code.
 I want to help other people enjoy the same opportunities that I have.
 I’m already an [egghead instructor](https://egghead.io/instructors/paul-mcbride?af=auhexg) so I’m heading in the right direction.